Tomzy2506/AVS/README.md

 # Voseto

 Voseto is a Python-based CLI tool that combines multiple security scanning tools to help identify vulnerabilities and risks in a given domain.
-Dawn integrates with Amass for subdomain enumeration, Whois for domain hijacking risk analysis, Nmap for port scanning and CVE detection, and OWASP ZAP for vulnerability scanning.
+Voseto integrates with Amass for subdomain enumeration, Whois for domain hijacking risk analysis, Nmap for port scanning and CVE detection, and OWASP ZAP for vulnerability scanning.
 A comprehensive report is automatically generated after the scans are completed.

 ## Installation